lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

 The Smart Irrigation System is now positioned for full real-world testing in Week 8, pending final pump integration and PSU wiring.

 ⸻

+## 🔹 Week 8 – Real Pump Deployment, Live Irrigation Test & Data Collection for Advanced Edge AI
+**Date:** 01–07 December 2025

+**This week marked the transition from a fully simulated irrigation pipeline to a complete physical deployment with a real plant, a soldered pump circuit, and long‑running data collection to prepare for a more advanced Edge AI model.**

+Real Pump Hardware Integration (TIP122 + Peristaltic Pump)
+- Completed soldering of the TIP122 low‑side switching stage for the peristaltic pump, including:
+  - TIP122 NPN Darlington transistor as the power stage.
+  - 1N4007 flyback diode across the pump terminals for inductive load protection.
+  - 1 kΩ base resistor between Arduino digital pin 8 (PUMP_PIN) and the TIP122 base.
+  - Common ground between Arduino, ESP32 and the USB power supply.
+- Verified wiring and polarity on breadboard before leaving the circuit running unattended:
+  - Confirmed that the pump only activates when the Arduino sets PUMP_PIN HIGH.
+  - Checked that the diode orientation (band towards positive) correctly clamps voltage spikes.
+  - Ensured that no current flows through the pump when the system is idle.
+- Prepared mechanical setup (tubing and water source) for future automated irrigation using the peristaltic pump.

+Timing Refactor – From 2‑second Demo Mode to 3‑minute “Irrigation Timescale”
+- Refactored Arduino firmware (`arduino_edge.ino`) to use a non‑blocking timing strategy based on `millis()`:
+  - Replaced the fixed `delay(2000)` loop with a 3‑minute sampling interval (`SAMPLE_INTERVAL_MS = 180000`).
+  - Sensor acquisition and UART telemetry to the ESP32 now trigger only once every 3 minutes.
+  - Kept `handleIncomingDecision()` running continuously so that pump commands can be applied immediately without blocking delays.
+- Updated ESP32 gateway firmware (`firmware/esp32_gateway/main.cpp`) to align with the new sampling period:
+  - Set `SEND_INTERVAL_MS` to 180000 ms so telemetry is forwarded to the Raspberry Pi over Bluetooth SPP once every 3 minutes, avoiding repeated resending of identical samples.
+  - Set `TS_UPLOAD_INTERVAL` to 180000 ms so ThingSpeak receives one coherent data point per 3‑minute cycle.
+  - Confirmed that the gateway correctly buffers the most recent telemetry and only uploads fresh readings.

+Long‑Running Data Logging on the Raspberry Pi
+- Extended the Bluetooth inference service (`edge/raspberry_pi/app/bt_inference_service.py`) to log each inference event to a local CSV file on the Raspberry Pi:
+  - Logged fields per row: timestamp, soil1, soil2, temperature, humidity, LDR, model probability, predicted label, and decision string (`WATER_ON` / `WATER_OFF`).
+  - Ensured that CSV logging is append‑only and created with a header row on first use.
+- Left the system running continuously for several days with a real potted plant connected to the sensors:
+  - Collected high‑resolution time‑series data every 3 minutes, including natural day/night cycles and indoor heating effects.
+  - Verified that the LDR signal follows realistic daylight patterns (low at night, high during the day, smooth transitions at sunrise/sunset with occasional peaks due to indoor lights).
+  - Observed a gradual increase in soil moisture readings over multiple days, representing a real drying process of the substrate.

+First Real Irrigation Event (Manual Low‑Dose Watering)
+- After several days of natural drying, performed the first real irrigation event to capture a complete “dry → irrigate → wet” cycle in the dataset:
+  - **Irrigation timestamp:** Thu 4 Dec 2025, 16:06:51 GMT (manual watering event recorded for later labelling).
+  - Applied a small manual watering equivalent to a “low dose” (short irrigation) to avoid over‑saturating the plant.
+  - Left the system running so that subsequent 3‑minute samples captured the immediate drop in soil sensor values and the slower post‑irrigation stabilisation.
+- This event will later be annotated in the CSV as a low‑dose irrigation example and used as ground truth for training a more advanced ML model (multi‑class dose prediction instead of simple ON/OFF).

+Preparation for Next‑Generation Edge AI Model
+- Reviewed the limitations of the original TinyML binary classifier (“irrigate / not irrigate”) and decided to keep it as a documented baseline rather than the final solution:
+  - The original model runs correctly on Arduino but essentially reproduces a threshold‑based rule and does not control irrigation volume.
+  - The new goal is to move inference to the Raspberry Pi and train a richer Edge AI model using all available features (soil1, soil2, temperature, humidity, light, time‑based features, and drying trends).
+- Defined the next steps for the advanced Edge AI model:
+  - Use the multi‑day dataset (including the first real irrigation event) to engineer features such as soil deltas, time of day, and light conditions.
+  - Train a Random Forest (or similar) model on the Raspberry Pi to predict irrigation **dose levels** (e.g., 0 = no water, 1 = low, 2 = medium, 3 = high) instead of a binary decision.
+  - Integrate the new model into the existing Bluetooth service so that future decisions are expressed as timed pump commands (e.g., pump ON for *N* seconds) rather than simple on/off flags.

+**Result:**
+Week 8 successfully connected the final missing piece of the system: real pump hardware and live plant behaviour.
+The timing of all components (Arduino, ESP32, Raspberry Pi, ThingSpeak) was aligned to a realistic 3‑minute irrigation timescale, and robust CSV logging was enabled on the Raspberry Pi.
+The first real irrigation event was recorded and timestamped, providing essential labelled data for future model training.
+The project is now ready to move beyond a simple TinyML binary classifier towards a more expressive Edge AI model that can reason about irrigation dose, using the richer dataset collected during this week.